 Observation feature(s)-of-interest

 Application of the OMS model requires careful attention to identify the feature-of-interest context correctly.
 This can be straightforward if the observation is clearly concerned with an easily identified concrete feature type from a domain model.
-However, the ultimate feature-of-interest to the investigator might not be the proximate feature-of-interest for the observation.
+However, the ultimate feature-of-interest to the investigator is not always the proximate feature-of-interest for the observation.
 In some cases, a careful analysis reveals that the type of the feature-of-interest had not previously been identified in the application domain.

-The key is that the proximate feature-of-interest must be capable of carrying this result as the value or component of the value of a relevant property.
-So a useful approach in analysis is to consider what the result of the observation is, and then the feature-of-interest can be deduced since it must have a property with this result as its value.
-If an observation produces a result with several elements, or if there are a series of related observations with different results, then this might help further refine the understanding of the type of the ultimate feature-of-interest.
+The key is that the proximate feature-of-interest is required to be capable of carrying this result as the value or component of the value of a relevant property.
+So, a useful approach in analysis is to consider what the result of the observation is, and then the feature-of-interest can be deduced since it necessarily has a property with this result as its value.
+If an observation produces a result with several elements, or if there are a series of related observations with different results, then this can help further refine the understanding of the type of the ultimate feature-of-interest.